cryptnology/Dex/README.md

 A DApp to showcase my developer skills on the Ethereum blockchain ecosystem.
 This decentralised exchange can trade several mock cryptocurrencies of DIA, BAT, ZRX and REP. The DApp has a clean UI, displaying the trades with an animated graphical interface.
 (Only for educational, experimental purposes and not for a real deployment on a test network)

+## Demo

+A quick video of me demonstrating the functionality of the [Dex](https://youtu.be/n52BEdF3LSc) DApp.

 ![Dex Cryptocurrencey Exchange](/client/public/dex.png 'Dex')

 ## Installation